Lifts & Terrain

 Okushigakogen Ski Area

 Okushiga-kogen is at the most northern end of Shiga Kogen.
-Oku-shiga-kogen is for skiers only and is a reasonably sized area.
+Oku-shiga-kogen used to be for skiers only but snowboarders are allowed now too.
 This area has a spread of runs, but is particularly great for intermediate and advanced riders considering the fabulously long steep groomers.
 The lift infrastructure is pretty good so you’ll get plenty of vertical in, and the crowds are negligible.
-Okushigakogen has some options for tree skiing and thanks to high elevation, the snow quality is generally excellent.
+Okushigakogen has some excellent options for tree skiing and thanks to high elevation, the snow quality is generally excellent.

 Yakebitaiyama Ski Area